davidhyland/WordPress-Kickoff/README.md

 ## Questions & Answers

-**Q:** What version of WordPress does this track?
+**Q:** What version of WordPress does this load?
-**A:** The latest stable release.
-It should automatically update within 6 hours of a new WordPress stable release.
-Open an issue if that doesn't happen.
+**A:** The latest stable release by default.
+Version can be overridden in the WP_VERSION constant in setup.sh

 **Q:** What's the deal with `local-config.php`?
 **A:** It is for local development, which might have different MySQL credentials or do things like enable query saving or debug mode.
 This file is ignored by Git, so it doesn't accidentally get checked in.
 If the file does not exist (which it shouldn't, in production), then WordPress will use the DB credentials defined in `wp-config.php`.